 Homer is a consummate watercolorist who captures the 19th Century American world and reflects the dynamic intensity of everyday life.
 From the beautiful mountains and streams of Canada and the Adirondacks to the sandy beaches of New England, he illustrates the relationship of mankind to nature. $10

 Read: Winslow Homer: An American Vision by Randall C. Griffin

 Art historian Lorna Cahall masterfully weaves literature, history, music, theatre and art to create a rich view of each month’s artist or art movement.
 Lorna’s humor and enthusiasm—and her deep understanding of history and the humanities—make each “Cheers to Art!” an entertaining and enlightening event.

 Lorna served as a member of the British Open University Humanities faculty at the University of Maryland for 15 years.
 She is the author of The Actor King, The Field, and Late in the Hammock of Night.

 Lorna facilitates One Breath Poets (a local haiku poetry group) and is an A6 Artist Member.
 Lorna has presented A6’s “Cheers to Art program since its inception in 2014.
-The program is currently in its third season.
+The program is now in its fourth season.